 Step 3: After expanding the Keyboards, you should see many entries under it.
 Open each one's properties by simply double-clicking on them.
 This should bring you to another window where you can choose the Power Management tab.

 Step 4: Under this tab, you will find a small box beside "Allow this device to wake the computer".
 Put a checkmark on that box by clicking it

 Step 5: By doing that and by clicking OK, you are now essentially allowing the keyboard to wake up your computer when it is in sleep mode.
 Keep in mind that you need to do this in each of the entries you can find under the Keyboard.

 Step 6: Just below the Keyboard category, you should be able to see the "Mice and other pointing devices".
 To set it to wake your computer from sleep mode, all you have to do is to repeat the steps you have just made in allowing the Keyboard to wake up the computer.
 By doing all these steps, you are making sure that you no longer have to deal with the same issue later on.

-The workarounds you see on top have time and again been able to help a lot of Microsoft computer owners just like yourself, in fixing the issue of the “computer not waking up from sleep”.
+The workarounds you see on top have time and again been able to help a lot of Microsoft computer owners just like yourself, in fixing the issue of the "computer not waking up from sleep".
 Therefore, it is wise to try them out if you do encounter it.
-If they don’t work, then there must be something wrong on your computer hardware, which would require an appointment with a technician.
+If they don't work, then there must be something wrong with your computer hardware, which would require an appointment with a technician.